Psittacosis

 Contact DPH Epidemiology

-For questions about disease surveillance contact public health.
+For questions about disease surveillance or to report a case, contact:

 Epidemiology Main Line: (404) 657-2588